andyk/homework/hw1/README.md

 # Andy Konwinski's solution to CS294-112 HW 2: Imitation Learning

 This directory is an MLflow project.
-It is a multi-step workflow, which means that there are 4 entry points defined in in the MLProject file.
+It is a multi-step workflow, which means that there are 4 entry points defined in the MLProject file.

 You should be able to use reproduce my results on your laptop using MLflow Project feature.
 To run all 3 stages of the homework solution